 Where do the standards come from?
 Who prepared the standards?
 If the standards are commercially purchased, did the lab verify the standards?
 Did they test the standards on that chromatograph?
 The integrity of the whole process is determined by the accuracy of those standards.
 Did the low bidder get the contract for those standards?
 Chromatography rides on the validity of the standards that are used to calibrate the chromatograph.

-At The Law Offices of John Phebus, we understand what goes into challenging a blood test after a DUI in the Glendale area.
-We will carefully examine numerous factors that can lead to inaccurate results, including:
+At The Law Offices of John Phebus, we understand what goes into challenging a blood test after a DUI.
+Our Glendale DUI attorneys will carefully examine numerous factors that can lead to inaccurate results, including:

 - Was the blood drawn by a qualified individual?